Wil-Ro/BlogPosts/posts/index.md

 I'm a student into robotics, politics and environmentalism.
 I spend my time programming, repairing things and trying to balance my overly active social life along with it.

-The world stresses me out quite a bit and I want to help make it better, so I spend a lot of my time thinking about in politics or volunteering for activist groups.
+The world stresses me out quite a bit and I want to help make it better, so I spend a lot of my time reading/thinking about politics or volunteering for activist groups.
 Most of my thoughts turn out to be off but I'm slowly getting there.

 I'm learning to value **simplicity**, **community** and **things outside of infinite growth.**